dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 **-V**: Print the program name and version, and exit with success.

 demospec: Select which demos to run, and what order to run them in.
-The default is **ixezcydthnbkgmarwuvlsfjqo**.
+The default is **ixezcydthnmbkgarwuvlsfjqo**.
 See above for a list of demos.

 Default margins are all 0, and thus the full screen will be rendered.
 Using **-m**, margins can be supplied.
 Provide a single number to set all four margins